parthbhatti21/dollar/README.md

 The assistant will:
 1. Initialize all components
 2. Say "Dollar assistant is ready."
-3. Start listening for "hey dollar"
+3. Start listening for "hey dollar jack"
 4. Process commands when wake word is detected

 ### Stop the Assistant